 '''

 class CheckDriver {

 public static void main(String argv[]) throws Exception {

 try {

 Parser parser_obj = new Parser(new Scanner(System.in));

 Ast.Program prog = (Ast.Program) parser_obj.parse().value;

 prog.check();

+System.out.println(prog);

 } catch (ParseError exn) {

 System.err.println(exn.getMessage());

 } catch (Ast.CheckError exn) {

 System.err.println(exn.getMessage());

 }

 }

 '''

-As usual, the "correct" behavior of the the typechecker is more precisely specified by the behavior of the reference checker embedded in the Ast.jar file available on the web page.
-(To run this checker code, you should include Ast.jar in your classpath.)
+As usual, the "correct" behavior of the the typechecker is more precisely specified by the behavior of the reference checker embedded in the WorkingChecker.jar file available on the web page.
+(To run this checker code, you should include WorkingChecker.jar in your classpath.)
+The type-annotated AST produced by your checker, and printed by the driver above, should be the same as the reference checker.
 Your checker should issue errors whenever (and only when!) the reference checker does so.
 The text of your error messages and the associated line numbers do not have to match the reference checker exactly, but they should convey essentially the same information.